janosh/ffonons/readme.md

 > Phonons from force fields.

-Analysis of universal forcefield abilities (M3GNet, CHGnet, MACE) to predict phonon bandstructures and density of states.
+Analysis of universal force field abilities (M3GNet, CHGnet, MACE) to predict phonon bandstructures and density of states.